whims-gnomes/natividacomm/backup/notes.md

 Algorithm Predictive Analytics Cloud Functions OAuth Lambda Functions DNS Routing Zero Downtime Deployment Data Pipeline Security Distributed Systems DevOps Database Indexing
+Success doesn’t just find you.
+You have to go out and get it.
+Server Response Happiness is not something ready made.
+It comes from your own actions.
+Simplicity is the ultimate sophistication.
+Difficult roads often lead to beautiful destinations.
+JWT Success is how high you bounce when you hit bottom.
+Agile